crcn/mojojs.com/content/docs/0 Getting Started/0 What is Mojo?.article.md

 Mojo's level of abstraction also makes it very easy to re-purpose the framework to do whatever you want.
 You can use Mojo on the backend without the additional baggage of having other platform-specific modules, such as the HTTP router.

-Another example of re-purposing Mojo is to use a different layout engine such as [famou.us](http://famo.us/), or [Snap.svg](http://snapsvg.io/).